The WASHTech project has published a literature review focusing on 14 technologies used in Africa in the water, sanitation and hygiene (WASH) sector.

 Posted in Africa, Hygiene Promotion, Publications, Sanitary Facilities, Technology, Wastewater Management

-Tagged bio-additives to pit latrines, Cranfield University, IRC International Water and Sanitation Centre, literature reviews, The Gulper, Tippy Tap, urine diversion dry toilets, VIP latrines, WASHTech
+Tagged bio-additives to pit latrines, changing behaviour, Cranfield University, IRC International Water and Sanitation Centre, literature reviews, The Gulper, Tippy Tap, urine diversion dry toilets, VIP latrines, WASHTech

 Invest in sanitation and wastewater, make treated wastewater available for reuse in urban areas and reduce the GDP loss due to bad health and disease which bad sanitation brings.
 These are the lessons that India can learn from neighbouring China, says S. Vishwanath, a writer on sustainable water management and sanitation issues.